owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.3.5</span>
             <h3>Number of people requiring interventions against neglected tropical diseases</h3>
-            <p><strong>Definition:</strong> Number of people requiring interventions (treatment and care) for any of the 15 neglected tropical diseases (NTDs) identified by the WHO NTD Roadmap and World Health Assembly resolutions.
+            <p><strong>Definition:</strong> Indicator 3.3.5 is the <i><q>number of people requiring interventions against neglected tropical diseases</q></i>. <p>This is defined as the number of people who require interventions (treatment and care) for any of the 15 neglected tropical diseases (NTDs) identified by the WHO NTD Roadmap and World Health Assembly resolutions.
 Treatment and care is broadly defined to allow for preventive, curative, surgical or rehabilitative treatment and care.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>end the epidemic of neglected tropical diseases (NTDs)</q></i> in all countries.
 The targeted level of reduction, however, is not defined.</p>
 <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/number-requiring-treatment-for-ntds-by-region">Number of people requiring interventions for NTDs by region</a>